-The Thumotic Lifestyle Guide And 30-Day Challenge is a 30-Day program I’ve designed to immediately and permanently introduce discipline, pride, and good habits to your life.
+The Thumotic Lifestyle Guide And 30-Day Challenge is a book I’ve written to immediately and permanently introduce discipline, pride, and good habits to your life.
 It is a complete system for taking control of:

 - Your health, fitness, energy level, and physical appearance

-- Your relationships with women, your ability to meet and seduce new girls, and (if you choose) safely start a family among the many landmines of the 21st-century sexual marketplace
+- Your relationships with women and your ability to (if you choose) safely start a family among the many landmines of the 21st-century sexual marketplace

 If you’ve stalled and you need a kick in the ass, The Thumotic Lifestyle Guide will give it to you.
-If you’re already dominating at life, this book will introduce you to some new habits and ideas that you can incorporate into your ass-kicking routine.
+If you’re already doing well in life, this book will introduce you to some new habits and ideas that you can incorporate into your routine.

 Reviews and Testimonials